cshuler/ASPA-UH_Integrated_Modeling_Framework/README.md

 A framework for, and a case study of a small scale, vertically integrated, collaborative groundwater modeling process that merges the fields of data-science and hydrology.
 This modeling framework applies an open-source, cloud-based, and process oriented paradigm to make modeling more accessible, transparent, reproducible, and stakeholder driven.
 We refer to this framework as vertically integrated because it includes a diverse chain of modular components extending from the direct collection and processing of basic hydrologic parameters, through to the development of a dynamic regional groundwater model.

 ## Getting Started
 This framework provides data, code, and documentation for a reseach scale hydrological modeling project.
-In genral, input data folders are kept separate from results (output data) folders, and code used to generate the outputs are all developed within Jupyter Notebooks.
-Thus, when exploring this repository, all models and data processing routines are denoted as **.ipynb** files.
-If you are new to GitHub also consider exploring [This Website](https://integratedmodelingframework.weebly.com/) to learn more about the project.
+In genral, input data folders are kept separate from results (output data) folders, and code used to generate the outputs is developed within Jupyter Notebooks.
+Thus, when exploring this repository, all models and data processing routines can be found by searching for **.ipynb** files.
+If you are new to GitHub also consider exploring [This Website](https://integratedmodelingframework.weebly.com/) to learn more about what we are doing here.
 #